 Floods hampering the vaccine roll-out in Western Kenya

-Amid the challenges that COVID-19 has brought, flooding in Kenya has made life even harder for the people of Kisumu County, making access to vaccines a challenge.
+Amidst the challenges that COVID-19 has brought, flooding in Kenya has made it even harder for the people of Kisumu County.

 Peter Odhiambo wades through an alley in the camp as he heads towards me, directing me to a tree shade where he often sits with other elders to discuss their issues.